AlasdairF/Titlecase/README.md

 this is a title by a. forsythe, made to demonstrate a example.
 WRITTEN ON 5TH DECEMBER, 2014.

-    unformatted := ` this is a title by a. forsythe, made to demonstrate a example.
-WRITTEN ON 5TH DECEMBER, 2014.` formatted := titlecase.English(unformatted)
+    formatted := titlecase.English(` this is a title by a. forsythe, made to demonstrate a example.
+WRITTEN ON 5TH DECEMBER, 2014.`)

 This Is a Title by A. Forsythe, Made to Demonstrate an Example; Written on 5th December, 2014